What is Supply Chain Visibility?

 Supply chain visibility is the ability to locate and actively track raw materials, parts, complete products, or specific orders as they travel throughout the value chain from supplier to the end customer.

-Though technological innovations have focused on providing inventory control within a specific stage of the value chain, organizations have struggled to expand their scope to achieve end-to-end visibility over the entire lifecycle.
+Though technological innovations have focused on providing inventory control within a specific stage of the value chain, organizations have struggled to expand their scope to achieve end-to-end supply chain visibility over the entire lifecycle.

 Lacking Visibility During Times of Disruption